brittonlaroche/MongoDB-Demos/Stitch/hosting/README.md

 ### Hosting Overview

-Read the [hosting documentaion](https://docs.mongodb.com/stitch/hosting/) for an overview.
-Its a two step process to [enable hosting]
+For further infromation read the [hosting documentaion](https://docs.mongodb.com/stitch/hosting/) for an overview.
+Its a two step process to [enable hosting](https://docs.mongodb.com/stitch/hosting/enable-hosting/) and then [upload content](https://docs.mongodb.com/stitch/hosting/upload-content-to-stitch/).